openfare/openfare/openfare/README.md

 The `OPENFARE.lock` file defines commercial payment plans for a software package.
 It is always located next to the project OpenFare `LICENSE` file (usually in the top level directory).

 The following example describes a single payment plan.
 The plan is applicable to commercial organizations with more than 100 developers.
-It stipulates that this version of the software necessitates a one off payment totalling 20 USD, 40% of which goes to John and the remaining 60% to Steve.
+It stipulates that this version of the software necessitates a one off payment totalling 20 USD, 40% of which goes to John and 60% to Steve.
 John can be payed via PayPal or lightning keysend.
 Steve can only be payed via PayPal.

 ```json
 {